pywbem/pywbemtools/docs/appendix.rst

       A CIM instance path in a format that is suitable as a command line argument or option value of pywbemcli.
 Several commands of the instance command group use INSTANCENAME as a command line argument.

-      The only supported format for INSTANCENAME is a :term:`WBEM URI`.
+      The supported formats for INSTANCENAME are an untyped :term:`WBEM URI` and the use of wildcard keys i.e. ``CLASSNAME.?``.
-      See also :ref:`Specifying the INSTANCENAME command argument` for the definition of how to define both a complete WBEM URL as INSTANCENAME and to use a wildcard where pywbemcli presents a selection list of instance names.
+      See :ref:`Specifying the INSTANCENAME command argument` and :ref:`Interactively selecting INSTANCENAME`.

       Examples::

         CIM_RegisteredProfile.InstanceID="acme:1"
         CIM_System.CreationClassName="ACME_System",Name="MySystem"

-        CIM_System.?   # Interactive specification of instance name
+        CIM_System.?

    connection id
       A string that uniquely identifies each :class:`pywbem.WBEMConnection`